by John Nuerenberg, Hiking Club

 Hikers meet at the Bridge Deck at 8:15 AM, unless otherwise noted.
 They get directions to the trailheads and depart at 8:30 AM.

 The hikers abide by the “Stay Healthy” recommendations and follow CDC guidelines for outdoor recreation.

 Those on the hiking email roster receive an update the week of a scheduled outing.
 If you would like to be added to the email roster, go to the club’s website, portludlowhikingclub.com/contact.

-More hiking information, maps, descriptions of the Port Ludlow Trails, and pictures of previous hikes and other destinations. portludlowhikingclub.com/guide-trails
+Go to portludlowhikingclub.com for more hiking informa- tion, maps, descriptions of the Port Ludlow Trails, pictures of previous hikes, and other destinations.